-What Can You Use for Proof of Address?
+What Documents to Use for Proof of Address

 There are several types of documents and correspondence that you can use to prove your address.
 In order to be accepted, the documents must be addressed to you, rather than someone else in your home.
 Below is the list of documents that are generally accepted as proof of residency.